 Nature Trail Tour, All Ages – Guides will lead your class through the Norman & Judy Glenn Nature Trail along Schumaker Pond, identifying many of our wetland plants, animals, insects, and birds.
 Binoculars and trail guides are provided!

 Self-Guided Visits, All Ages – There are many ways to greatly enhance your self-directed museum visit and nature trail explorations.
 Activity guides, scavenger hunts and other exhibit materials are available by request during reservation.

 Training in an assortment of curriculums can be scheduled upon special request for groups of 10 or more.
 Great for professional development days!
 Curricula that are available here at the Ward Museum include: Growing Up WILD, Project WILD, Project WILD Aquatic, Flying WILD, Project Learning Tree, and Project WET 2.0.
 All trainings are located at The Ward Museum, Salisbury University, at 909 S. Schumaker Drive.
 Please bring a bagged lunch to each session.

 Teacher Resource Kits for Flying WILD and Growing Up WILD

 The Ward Museum provides FREE Flying WILD Resource Kits and Growing Up WILD Resouce Kits for Educators who have received Flying WILD and Growing Up WILD educator training.

-Thank you to all who participated in the 2018 Student Art Show, Poetic Landscapes.
 The 2019 theme will be How We Live with Nature.
-Be on the lookout for a resource booklet to accompany this show by the end of summer.
+Be on the lookout for a resource booklet to accompany this show.
 The annual non-competitive Student Art Show is open to all students on the Delmarva Peninsula in kindergarten through 12th grade.
 The event is open to public, private, and homeschooled students.
 The museum will start accepting entries to the show in January of 2019.